This post may contain affiliate links. Read our disclosure here.

 Help your kids avoid losing all their newly developed math and reading skills with some great summer learning apps and websites.
 Many of these are free or offer free trials that will get you through most of the summer.

 While we don’t do a ton of screen time, these learning apps can also come in handy on long car rides and times when you would really like everyone to just be quiet for a bit.

 iTunes, Android and Desktop

-Is a comprehensive online library for kids ages 2 to 12.
-Available for iPhone, iPad and desktop, families get access to over 25,000 books on all subject matters.
+A comprehensive online library for kids ages 2 to 12.
+Families get access to over 25,000 books on all subject matters.
 There are also quizzes to help assess reading comprehension.

 It’s free for a one month trial and $7.99 a month.